 The scheme was renamed the Maritime London Officer Cadet Scholarship in 2002 to reflect the contribution to funding of the Scholarships made by the wider maritime services industry in the City.

-Sponsors are involved in the Cadet selection process and each Cadet liaises with their Sponsor throughout their training.
-Mentoring of a Cadet can also provide each Sponsor with opportunities for in-house training for their staff and other corporate initiatives.
+Sponsors are invited to become involved in the Cadet selection process and each Cadet liaises with their Sponsor throughout their training.
+Mentoring of a Cadet can also provide each Sponsor with opportunities for in-house training for their staff and other corporate initiatives and can also identify future employment possibilities.

-The three-year sponsorship is augmented by Government support under the SmarT scheme and generous contributions from Donors.
+The sponsorship during training is augmented by Government support under the SmarT scheme and generous contributions from Donors.
 This funding enables the Cadet to pay the costs of training and also provides a subsistence allowance.
-Selection of Cadets is supervised by the Trustees in conjunction with Chiltern Maritime Ltd, a highly respected crewing agent and cadet training company.
+Selection of Cadets is supervised by the Trustees in conjunction with Chiltern Maritime.
 All Trustees are volunteers and the overheads of the charity are low.

 Registered Charity No. 1013834